Mailman (City Letter Carrier)

 It isn't against protocol for a carrier to get out of their truck to deliver the mail If the mailbox is blocked by another vehicle.
 It is a decision that the carrier can make.
 I think if it was an occasional event, the carrier may get out to deliver the mail, but if a box was blocked daily, he may leave a note saying that delivery won't be made until the situation is rectified.
 I think most carriers would rather deliver the mail than have to bring it back to the PO for delivery the next day.

-Asked by joseph bennett over 11 years ago
+Asked by Cameron Flynn almost 11 years ago